7. The Difference Between External Good Deeds and Changes in Disposition

 Excerpted from “What Should Be Known About Transforming One’s Disposition” in Records of Christ’s Talks

 People can behave well, but that does not necessarily mean they are possessed of the truth.
-People’s fervor can only make them abide by doctrine and follow regulation; people who are without the truth have no way of resolving substantive problems, and doctrine cannot stand in for the truth.
-Those who have experienced a change in their dispositions are different.
-Those who have experienced a change in their disposition have understood the truth, they are discerning on all issues, they know how to act in accordance with God’s will, how to act in accordance with the principles of the truth, how to act to satisfy God, and they understand the nature of the corruption they reveal.
+Having fervor can only make them abide by doctrine and follow rules; those who are without the truth have no way of resolving essential problems, nor can doctrine take the truth’s place.
+People who have experienced a change in their dispositions are different; they have understood the truth, they are discerning on all issues, they know how to act in accordance with God’s will, how to act in accordance with the truth principle, and how to act to satisfy God, and they understand the nature of the corruption they exhibit.
 When their own ideas and notions are revealed, they are able to be discerning and forsake the flesh.
 This is how a change in disposition is expressed.
-The main thing about a change in disposition is that they have clearly understood the truth, and when carrying things out, they put the truth into practice with relative accuracy and their corruption is not revealed as often.
-Generally, people whose dispositions have changed appear to be particularly reasonable and discerning, and because of their understanding of the truth, they do not exhibit as much self-righteousness and arrogance.
-They can see through and discern much of the corruption that is revealed, so do not give rise to arrogance.
-They are able to have a measured grasp on what man’s place is, how to behave reasonably, how to be dutiful, what to say and what not to say, and what to say and what to do to which people.
-This is why it is said that people like this are relatively reasonable.
-Those who have a change in disposition truly live out the likeness of a human, and they possess truth.
-They are always able to speak and see things in accordance with the truth, and they are principled in everything they do; they are not subject to the influence of any person, matter, or thing, and they all have their own views and can maintain the principles of the truth.
-Their dispositions are relatively stable, they do not blow hot and cold, and no matter what their situation, they understand how to do their duty properly and how to do things to satisfy God.
-Those whose dispositions have changed are not focused on what to do to make themselves look good on a superficial level—they have internal clarity on what to do to satisfy God.
-Therefore, from the outside they may not seem so enthusiastic or like they have done anything very great, but everything they do is meaningful, is valuable, and has practical results.
-Those whose dispositions have changed are certain to possess a lot of truth—this can be confirmed by their perspectives on things and their principles in their actions.
-Those who do not possess the truth have absolutely not had any change in disposition.
-A change in disposition does not mean having a mature and seasoned humanity.
-It mainly refers to instances in which some of the satanic poisons within people’s nature change as a result of attaining knowledge of God and understanding of the truth.
-That is to say, those satanic poisons are cleansed, and the truth expressed by God takes root within these people, becomes their life, and becomes the foundation of their existence.
-Only then do they become new people, and as such, their disposition changes.
-A change in disposition does not mean that people’s outer dispositions are meeker than before, that they used to be arrogant but now speak reasonably, or that they used to listen to no one but now can listen to others; such external changes cannot be said to be transformations in disposition.
-Of course, changes in disposition do include these states and expressions, but the most key thing is that their inner life has changed.
-The truth expressed by God becomes their very life, the satanic poisons within have been eliminated, their perspectives have completely changed, and none of them is in line with that of the world.
-They see the schemes and poisons of the great red dragon clearly; they have grasped the true essence of life.
-So their life values have changed—this is the most fundamental change and the essence of a change in disposition.
+The main thing about people who have undergone a change in disposition is that they have come to clearly understand the truth, and when carrying things out, they put the truth into practice with relative accuracy and they do not exhibit corruption as often.
+Generally, those whose dispositions have transformed appear to be particularly reasonable and discerning, and due to their understanding of the truth, they do not exhibit as much self-righteousness or arrogance.
+They can see through and discern much of the corruption that has been revealed in them, so they do not give rise to arrogance.
+They are able to have a measured grasp on what man’s place is, on how to behave reasonably, on how to be dutiful, on what to say and what not to say, and on what to say and what to do to which people.
+This is why it is said that people like these are relatively reasonable.
+Those who have undergone a change in their dispositions truly live out a human likeness, and they possess the truth.
+They are always able to speak and see things in accordance with the truth, and they are principled in everything they do; they are not subject to the influence of any person, matter, or thing, and they all have their own views and can uphold the truth principle.
+Their dispositions are relatively stable, they do not blow hot and cold, and no matter what their circumstances, they understand how to do their duties properly and how to behave to God’s satisfaction.
+Those whose dispositions have actually changed are not focused on what to do to make themselves look good on a superficial level; they have gained internal clarity on what to do to satisfy God.
+Therefore, from the outside, they may not seem to be so enthusiastic or to have done anything very great, but everything they do is meaningful, is valuable, and yields practical results.
+Those whose dispositions have changed are certain to possess a lot of truth, and this can be confirmed by their perspectives on things and their principled actions.
+Those who do not possess the truth have absolutely not achieved any change in disposition.
+A change in disposition does not mean having a mature and seasoned humanity; it primarily refers to instances in which some of the satanic poisons within a person’s nature change as a result of attaining knowledge of God and an understanding of the truth.
+That is to say, those satanic poisons are cleansed, and the truth expressed by God takes root within such people, becomes their life, and becomes the very foundation of their existence.
+Only then do they become new people and, as such, experience a transformation of disposition.
+A transformation in disposition does not mean that people’s outer dispositions are meeker than before, that they used to be arrogant but now can communicate reasonably, or that they used to listen to no one but now can listen to others; such external changes cannot be said to be transformations in disposition.
+Of course, transformations in disposition do include such states and expressions, but the most crucial ingredient is that internally, their life has changed.
+The truth expressed by God becomes their very life, the satanic poisons within have been eliminated, and their perspectives have completely changed—and none of them is in line with that of the world.
+These people can see the schemes and poisons of the great red dragon clearly for what they are; they have grasped the true essence of life.
+Thus, their life values have changed, and this is the most fundamental sort of transformation, as well as the essence of a change in disposition.

 Excerpted from “The Difference Between External Changes and Changes in Disposition” in Records of Christ’s Talks